CompNeural9/ENKEFALOS_2/README.md

 </p>

 There are several sections in this appyter, for which we have a brief overview below.
 If you would like a more comprehensive guide to how to use ENKEFALOS, please refer to our user guide [here](https://docs.google.com/document/d/15h8A65FygTK2_KLA_-6R8u8clJSRnF7yHLFAvN7BN6Y/edit?tab=t.0#heading=h.ola4n01ccsle).

-Appyter 1:
-- Takes in your genes of interest (GOI) as well as a FDR threshold for analyses.
-- Displays genes from your GOI that had significant correlations with electrophysiological/morphological measures.
-- Prints out the number of enriched genes as well as what the genes with significant correlations are.
-- Calls StringDB to create a gene interactome of your enriched genes.
-Will tabulate the number of interactions each gene has.

 Appyter 2
 - Will give the option to create a smaller subset network given certain parameters.